twizzler-operating-system/rfcs/text/0000-driver-model.md

 }
 ```

-As in RFCxxxx, it is up to driver software to ensure correct prioritization of mailbox receivers.
+As in RFC0004, it is up to driver software to ensure correct prioritization of mailbox receivers.

 ## Request Engine Manager